Meghan Markle Makes the Case for Sustainable Fashion on Tour

 Céline Semaan, founder and creative director of Slow Factory, a fashion and tech lab centered around her environmental and human rights activism, points out that sustainable fashion is less about what you buy, but how you live your life.

 “Sustainable fashion is a culture — it’s more than a one-off purchase or decision,” Semaan said.
-“A wardrobe full of feel good staples like this will last a lifetime,” she said.
-“Then you can sprinkle in a few seasonal additions from brands whose ethos really resonate with your values.”